Rexshack-RedM/ox_target/README.md

 ## ox_target

-A performant and flexible standalone "third-eye" targeting resource, with additional functionality when using ox_core, esx, or qb-core.
+A performant and flexible standalone "third-eye" targeting resource, with additional functionality when using rsg-core.

 ox_target is the successor to qtarget, which was a mostly-compatible fork of bt-target.
 To improve many design flaws, ox_target has been written from scratch and drops support for bt-target/qtarget standards, though partial compatibility is being implemented where possible.